Murray Theater (Murray, Utah): History

 In October 2001, the Murray Theater was bought by the Murray Unity Spiritual Center.
 The interior was remodeled with a bookstore, a Sunday School, a prayer room, and a new coffee shop.
 The auditorium became a 550-seat sanctuary.
 The Unity Spiritual Center vacated the theater in the summer of 2004 and the theater.
 In early 2006 the theater was remodeled as a live entertainment and dancing venue with a new stage, extensive sound, light and video technology and tiered seating platforms with a large dance floor.
 A pizza restaurant, built in a connected building to the south of the theater operated as a part of the theater enterprise.
 In December 2007, the theater was named the Murray Super Theater and hosted a variety of musical acts cultural events, private parties, and wrestling venue.
 The owners of the Murray Super Theater folded operations during the Great Recession.

 In 2015, Murray City bought the theater and incorporated it as part of its Murray City Center District redevelopment zone.
 The City announced in 2018 that it was investing in significant renovations to the theater to become a film and performance venue.

+Due to delays and funding complications, the renovation by Murray City had been delayed.
+There have been multiple opening dates between 2020 and 2025.
+There was hope that it would be open for the 2025 Sundance Film Festival, however complications arose as there was water discovered under the stage and house of the auditorium.

+The current opening date is set for July 4, 2025.